 2) Mike Mulligan and His Steam Shovel by Virginia Lee Burton.
-This is one of the few picture books I actually remember liking, along with Burton's other book The Little House and Esther Averill's The Fire Cat.
-Good favorites when I was young.
-I guess I like me an underdog.
+This is one of a few picture books I remember liking, along with Burton's other book The Little House and Esther Averill's The Fire Cat.
+I was all about the underdog!

 3) Peggy Parish's Amelia Bedelia.
-Amelia Bedelia is hilarious, of course, and I really appreciated how the books made me see language in a different way as a kid.
+Amelia Bedelia is hilarious, and as a kid, I really appreciated how the books made me see language in a different way.
 I once helped teach a younger kid to read using this series.

-4) Lucy Daniels and Ben M. Baglio's Animal Ark.
-I've always been an animal lover and as I graduated to longer books, the Animal Ark series immediately drew me in.
-I loved the idea of being able to rescue all kinds of animals and do good in the world that way.
-This also led me into Baglio's The Dolphin Diaries.
-The Dolphin Diaries series, combined with my previous obsession with The Little Mermaid, incited my longtime love for dolphins.
-I'm not as intense about that now as I used to be, but I did really love seeing dolphins at Shedd Aquarium this summer!
-From the ages of nine to thirteen, I plastered my room with dolphin stuff, and, as you know, I went by the name "DolphinWriter" when I was on the Write It! boards.
+4) Lucy Daniels and Ben M. Baglio's Animal Ark (and The Dolphin Diaries).
+I've always been an animal lover, and as I moved into longer books, the Animal Ark series immediately drew me in.
+I loved the thought of being able to do good in the world by rescuing all kinds of animals.
+This also led me into Baglio's The Dolphin Diaries series, which, combined with my previous The Little Mermaid obsession, incited my preteen love for dolphins.
+From the ages of nine to thirteen, I plastered my room with dolphin stuff, and my online username was "DolphinWriter" up until late high school.

 7) Ann M. Martin's The Baby-Sitters Club.
-I wanted to have lots of friends and be a beautiful teen and take care of little kids.
+As a kid, I wanted to have lots of friends and be a beautiful, successful teen who took care of younger kids.
 What can I say?
-I think a lot of young girls were strongly drawn towards this series.
-I read a whole ton of these.
-I liked Dawn the best, and then Mary Anne, and then Mallory when she joined up.
+I think a lot of girls were strongly drawn to this series, and like me, read a whole ton of its books.
+I liked Dawn the best out of the club members and then Mallory when she joined.